UW-WMW/QSYS-Launcher/README.md

 that he used is no longer free for commercial use, but costs $99.

-So I decided to rewrite the tool from scratch.
+So I decided to rewrite the tool from scratch using tkinter for Tcl/Tk for the UI.